-What are some fast and effective ways to become qualified as an Event Manager:
+6. What are some fast and effective ways to become qualified as an Event Manager?

 This event management course was specifically designed by the events industry and it will teach highly necessary and important skills that you will need to succeed if you’re wanting to become an event manager for these 5 unique areas.

-With all the right credentials, you can gain a position as an Event Manager for various other events too such as:
+With all the right credentials, you can gain a position as an Event Manager for various other events, such as:

 A job as an event manager is an exciting position full of a variety of event management areas you can explore.
 If you’re wanting something unique then these 5 types of event management are an excellent place to start.
-If you’re looking to gain relevant skills and an understanding of the requirements of an Event Manager, then the best place to start is with our Event Management Courses.
+If you’re looking to gain relevant skills and an understanding of the requirements of an Event Manager, then the best place to start is with a short course.